Wives aboard Noah's Ark: Dead Sea Scrolls

-In The Genesis Apocryphon, part of the Dead Sea Scrolls, Noah's wife is named Emzara.
+In the Genesis Apocryphon, part of the Dead Sea Scrolls, Noah's wife is named Emzara.

 Book of Jubilees

-In the Book of Jubilees (160–150 BC), considered canon by the Ethiopian Orthodox Church as well as Beta Israel, the names of the wives are given as: Emzara, wife of Noah; Sedeqetelebab, wife of Shem; Na'eltama'uk, wife of Ham; and Adataneses, wife of Japheth.
+In the Book of Jubilees (160–150 BC), considered canon by the Ethiopian Orthodox Church as well as Beta Israel, the names of the wives are given as Emzara, wife of Noah; Sedeqetelebab, wife of Shem; Na'eltama'uk, wife of Ham; and Adataneses, wife of Japheth.
 It adds that the three sons each built a city named after their wives.

 Sibylline Oracles

-According to the Sibylline Oracles, the wives of Shem, Ham and Japheth enjoyed fantastically long lifespans, living for centuries, while speaking prophecy to each generation they saw come and go.
+According to the Sibylline Oracles (6th or 7th century AD), the wives of Shem, Ham, and Japheth enjoyed fantastically long lifespans, living for centuries, while speaking to each generation they saw come and go.
 According to the preface of the Oracles, the Sibyl author was a daughter-in-law of Noah: the "Babylonian Sibyl", Sambethe — who, 900 years after the Deluge, allegedly moved to Greece and began writing the Oracles.
 The writings attributed to her (at the end of Book III) also hint at possible names of her family who would have lived before the Flood — father Gnostos, mother Circe; elsewhere (in book V) she calls Isis her sister.
 Other early sources similarly name one of the Sibyls as Sabba (see Sibyl in Jewish Encyclopedia).

+Quran

+In the Quran, Noah's wife and Lot's wife are mentioned as two examples of unbelievers who were not saved by Allah.